iamciera/music_history/README.md

 Music suggestions are appreciated.

 From 2012 - June 15, 2016 I only listed songs released that year.
-In an attempt to keep track of albums that *are new to me*, no matter the year, I have started listed all albums I listen to that year.
-If the album was not released in the year I listened, I specify in parenthesis the album release year.
+In an attempt to keep track of albums that *are new to me*, no matter the year, I have started listeding all albums I listen to in a given year.
+If the album was not released in the year I listened, I specify the album release year in parentheses.

-**bold** = albums I am interested in listening to.
+**bold** = albums I have not listened to, but want to
 \* = note to listen again

 ## Listened 2016

 -  The Glimmers - The Glimmers are Gee Gee Fazzi (2009)
 -  The Glimmers - Whomp that sucker (2010)
 -  Dan Boden - Soft (2014)
 -  The I.L.Y's - I've always been good at true love (2015)
 -  Chance the Rapper - Coloring Book